Lawn Care Tips for Party Animals

 During the summer (even without a party), you should be watering your lawn on a weekly basis and fertilizing it every 8 to 10 weeks.
 It is important that you water deeply so as to allow water to penetrate the soil.
 Doing this will encourage the roots to grow deeper allowing your lawn to survive dry periods since it can access water deep down.
 A lawn that isn’t getting enough water may take on a yellowish or brownish appearance which isn’t a good sign.

 Aeration every three months is also very important especially in areas where your lawn is exposed to high traffic.
-For small gardens, aeration shoes or a garden fork will work.
+For small years, aeration shoes or a garden fork will work.
 Wider and bigger lawns would need a large aerator or corer.

 Fixing a lawn that is in a bad shape before the party.